When To Enroll In Medicare: Eligibility, Deadlines, And More

-If you’re receiving group health insurance through your employer or your spouse’s employer, you may be able to delay Part A and Part B without a late enrollment penalty.
+If you're receiving group health insurance through your employer or your spouse's employer, and are still actively working, you may be able to delay Part A and Part B without a late enrollment penalty.

-The SEP is an additional window of time to apply, add, drop, or change your Medicare coverage outside of enrollment periods, due to certain life circumstances.
-If you didn’t apply to Original Medicare during your IEP because you had not yet retired and still had health insurance through your employer or your spouse’s employer, the SEP allows you to sign up for Original Medicare without a penalty.
+The SEP allows you to apply, add, drop, or change your Medicare coverage outside of other enrollment periods, due to certain life circumstances.
+If you didn't apply to Original Medicare during your IEP because you had not yet retired and still had health insurance through your employer or your spouse's employer, the SEP allows you to sign up for Original Medicare without a penalty.